Man charged with murder in case of 9-year-old girl found in duffel bag

 Hunt is set to be arraigned.
 His bail is set at $2 million.

-Trinity's body was found in a rollaway black duffel bag on March 5 by maintenance workers near an equestrian and hiking trail in Hacienda Heights, California, about 20 miles east of downtown Los Angeles.
+Trinity's body was found in a rolling black duffel bag March 5 by maintenance workers near an equestrian and hiking trail in Hacienda Heights, about 20 miles east of downtown Los Angeles.

 The Los Angeles County Coroner ruled her death a homicide, but the sheriff's department said it was withholding the exact cause.

-Her name was released by the sheriff's office on Sunday and investigators said two persons of interest had been detained.
+The child's name was released by the sheriff's office Sunday and investigators said two persons of interest had been detained.